 3. Have more fruits:

-Like for all the previous months in the pregnancy period, fruits are essential for this month too.
+Like for all the previous four months, fruits are essential for this month too.
 These are excellent sources of minerals and vitamins.
 Fruits like apples, bananas, oranges and kiwis are great options to choose from.

 4. Eat lots of green vegetables: